Mont des Arts

-The Mont des Arts (French, [mɔ̃ dez‿aʁ]) or Kunstberg (Dutch, [ˈkʏnstbɛr(ə)x]), meaning "Hill/Mount of the Arts", is an urban complex and historic site in central Brussels, Belgium, including the Royal Library of Belgium (KBR), the National Archives of Belgium, the Square – Brussels Meeting Centre, and a public garden.
+The Mont des Arts (French, [mɔ̃ dez‿aʁ]) or Kunstberg (Dutch, [ˈkʏnstbɛr(ə)x]), meaning "Hill/Mount of the Arts", is an urban complex and historic site in central Brussels, Belgium, including the Royal Library of Belgium (KBR), the National Archives of Belgium, Square – Brussels Convention Centre, and a public garden designed by the landscape architect René Pechère.

+The Mont des Arts's development began in the late 19th century as part of an urban renewal project initiated by King Leopold II to accommodate the city's cultural institutions.
+The first version of the site, designed by the landscape architect Pierre Vacherot, was inaugurated in 1910.
+Between 1956 and 1969, a major redesign was undertaken by the architects Maurice Houyoux and Jules Ghobert, resulting in the current layout.

 This site is located between the Rue Montagne de la Cour/Hofbergstraat and the Place Royale/Koningsplein in its "upper" part, and the Boulevard de l'Empereur/Keizerslaan and the Place de l'Albertine/Albertinaplein in its "lower" part.
-It is served by Brussels Central Station.
+It is served by Brussels-Central railway station.